PMArkive/NintendoClients_wiki/Switch-Tokens.md

 JWKs are described formally in [RFC 7517](https://tools.ietf.org/html/rfc7517) and [RFC 7518](https://tools.ietf.org/html/rfc7518).

 Most JWKs are regenerated every 24 hours.
 The only exception is the JWK for BaaS [access](#baas-access-tokens) and [user](#baas-user-tokens) tokens, which never changes.
-To ensure that all valid tokens can be verified, even after the a new JWK is generated, the JWK set contains the three previous JWKs as well.
+To ensure that all valid tokens can be verified, even after a new JWK is generated, the JWK set contains the two previous JWKs as well.

 ### Example
 ```